 Hardcover.
 The Library of America, 1st pr., 1991, Book: Very Good, Dust Jacket: None, A first printing of the Library of America.
 Maroon cloth with spine printed in gilt.
 Patterned endpapers and attached blue ribbon bookmark.
 Ivory slipcase lettered and bordered in gilt.
 Later Works includes Black Boy (American Hunger) and The Outsider.
 Clean copy.
 Mild soil to slipcase.

 Hardcover.
-New York, Viking, 1st, 1989, Book: Very Good, Dust Jacket: Very Good, 218 pages.
-Hardcover with dust jacket.
-Remainder mark to bottom edge, else a very nice, tight copy.
+New York, Random House, 1st, 2010, Book: Very Good, Dust Jacket: Very Good, Hardcover in a bright dust jacket.
+Clean, unmarked copy in excellent condition.

 Hardcover.
 New York, Reynal & Company, Inc., 1st, 1958, Book: Very Good, Dust Jacket: Very Good, 186 pages.
 Hardcover.
 (SIGNED BY AUTHOR) Dust jacket unclipped, has a touch of age wear, wrapped in clear, plastic mylar.
 Red cloth cover boards, white title on spine.
 Slight tanning to edges from age.
 Pages clean, binding tight, spine straight.